 1. Extensive Integrations with Every App You Use

-A grammar checker that comes with its own desktop app or web-based editing platform is fine.
+A grammar checker that comes with its own desktop app or web-based editing software is fine.

 It’s a simple matter to copy and paste your documents into a blank page and let the service get to work.